Bio in 100 words

 - 2009-2014 Professor, Tilburg University, department of Communication and Information Sciences

 - 2000-2013 Change Manager, Ministry of Finance, Ministry of Justice, The Hague

 - 1997-1999 Postdoctoral Researcher, Vrije Universiteit Amsterdam, Computer Science, Parallel and Distributed Systems

 - 1996-1997 Postdoctoral Fellow, Lab for Computer Science, Massachusetts Institute of Technology, Cambridge, Mass., Supercomputing Technologies

-- Machine Learning, Reinforcement Learning, Scalable Combinatorial Reasoning Algorithms, Games
+- Machine Learning, Reinforcement Learning, Combinatorial Search, Games

 - LIACS participates in the 2017 NWO Gravitation 10 year grant to the Quantum Software Consortium